Uniforms of the New Zealand Army: 1970s - 1990s

 In the mid-1990s a quantity of British windproof smocks were purchased as the indigenously developed DPM camouflage woollen "Swanndri" had never really found favour due to its weight (especially when wet), bulk and impractical cut.

 The M1 steel helmet was the standard Combat helmet from 1960 to 2000.
 With the introduction of DPM camouflage pattern for clothing in 1980, helmet covers in NZDPM pattern soon replaced the helmet covers previously used which were earlier Vietnam War-era reversible USMC Standard ("Vine Leaf") and Mitchell ("brown clouds") and latter U.S ERDL pattern covers.

 In 1997 a new uniform was issued which resembled the cut of the British Combat Soldier 95 jungle shirt and trousers.
 The shirt and trousers featured double knees, elbows and seat.
 Rank slides were worn on the shoulders.
 NZDPM remained the camouflage pattern.
 A lightweight 100% cotton NZDPM windproof smock was issued, which had a rank slide on the front, covered buttons and an integral hood.

 A wide brimmed khaki slouch hat with green puggaree, of a pattern formerly worn by the New Zealand Mounted Rifle regiments, replaced the khaki "No 2" British Army peaked cap as Service dress uniform headdress for all branches in 1998.

-In the 1990s a universal pattern mess uniform comprising a scarlet mess jacket with blue-black trousers replaced the various regimental and corps mess dress uniforms previously worn, and is worn by officers and senior NCOs for formal evening occasions.
+In the 1990s a universal pattern mess uniform comprising a scarlet mess jacket with blue-black trousers replaced the various regimental and corps mess dress uniforms previously worn, and is now worn by officers and senior NCOs for formal evening occasions.
+Cummerbunds (waist sashes) are authorised in different unit colours.
 The universal mess dress also replaced the white jacket and black Barathea trousers previously worn in summer or tropical climates.
 The mess uniform is based on the British "infantry pattern" mess uniform.

 The dark blue "No 1" dress uniform formerly worn by officers before the general adoption of mess uniforms, was last worn in the early 1990s, although it was nominally retained for wear by the chief of army on appropriate state occasions.
+"Red Patrol" tunics are now authorised for officers of all branches on certain formal occasions.

 Scarlet and blue full dress uniforms of slightly differing patterns are worn by both the New Zealand Army Band and the Officer Cadet School, together with "lemon squeezer" hats respectively in khaki or dark blue.
+Bandsmen may also wear white tropical tunics with dark blue/black trousers.
 Highland orders of dress (glengarry, kilt, and sporrans) are authorised for wear by the New Zealand Scottish Squadron of the RNZAC, at the discretion of the squadron commander.
 They are also authorised for the pipes and drums of the 5th (Wellington, West Coast and Taranaki) Battalion Group.